Editor’s Note: This article was originally published in Overland Journal, Summer 2017.

 My heart sank as the axe gave way with a resounding crack beneath my gloves.
 What had felt like hours of chopping had scarcely brought us two-thirds of the way through the downed tree, and now our only cutting tool was gone.
 It would have to be enough.
-I spooled out the winch and began hooking the tree strap around the weakened trunk, while my girlfriend secured a recovery damper on the line.
+I spooled out the winch and began hooking the tree strap around the weakened trunk, while my passenger secured a recovery damper on the line.
 She must have been worried, as the only sounds were the muffled crunch of snow beneath our feet and the clank of shackles being turned.
 Stepping behind the safety of the door I pushed the switch, cueing the Warn’s familiar whine.
 One second, two seconds, three… the sound of splitting wood filled the air, and with a heavy thud the tree broke in half and fell away.
 One more obstacle down, and still 1,000 miles to go.

 In 2015 Overland Journal launched a series of articles in conjunction with the Australian company Hema Maps.
 Christened Overland Routes, the new column shared our favorite tracks from around the nation, while providing readers with the information they needed to complete them via the Explorer app.
 After a year of scouting, their team officially unveiled the U.S. application, and with it a plan for two epic routes.
 The first would follow the Continental Divide, a well-known and loved track.
 The second would be something entirely new, a grand tour through the nation’s Western states, one we’d come to call the Pacific Crest Overland Route.
 This trek would stretch from the Arctic peaks of the Brooks Range to the sunbaked sands of Southern California, visiting some of the country’s greatest treasures along the way.
 From national parks to hidden hot springs, apple orchards to desert dunes, it is the perfect way to experience the immense beauty and adventure of the Western United States.

 THE DALTON HIGHWAY